How to Stop Invalid Clicks and Protect Your Budget

 How to stop invalid clicks

-The first step in stopping invalid clicks is detecting them when they occur.
+The take first step in stopping invalid clicks is detecting them when they occur.
 As click fraud and invalid clicks have become more prevalent, ad platforms, such as Google, have been forced to address them.

 How to detect click fraud using your ad platform's existing checks